rafamellonh/AzureMigrate/On-premises/04 - install-vm-proxy.md

 ![](/On-premises/img-on/linux-001.png)

-* Open the file hosts and configure the IP proxy and website DNS
+* Open the file hosts and configure the IP proxy and website DNS and to save

 ![](/On-premises/img-on/linux-002.png)